dpb587/dpb587.me/blog/_posts/2013-01-07-secure-git-repositories.md

 ### Summary

-With `gitcrypt` I can work with my repository and enjoy extra security on top of the redundancy and version control that `git` provides.
+With `gitcrypt` I can work with a repository and enjoy extra security on top of the redundancy and version control that `git` provides.
 The only difference from my regular repos is I can't really view my files from [github.com][1] (with the convenient exception of the README).